How to become a DevOps Engineer

 They tend to wear many different hats, and their duties can vary depending on the organization's size, what the company develops, and the overall development structure.
 Some core responsibilities you can expect to focus on as a DevOps engineer include:

-• Automating tasks: Building and maintaining CI/CD (Continuous Integration/Continuous Deployment) pipelines to automate testing and deployment to achieve smoother, faster software releases.
+• Automating Tasks: Building and maintaining CI/CD (Continuous Integration/Continuous Deployment) pipelines to automate testing and deployment to achieve smoother, faster software releases.

 • Managing Infrastructure as Code (IaC): You'll likely use tools like Ansible, Puppet, or Terraform to write scripts to manage infrastructure.
 This will help your team to scale up quickly and efficiently.

-• Monitor and improve performance: As a DevOps engineer, you'll likely be responsible for monitoring system performance, optimizing resources, and ensuring systems are secure, scalable, and always available.
+• Monitor and Improve Performance: As a DevOps engineer, you'll likely be responsible for monitoring system performance, optimizing resources, and ensuring systems are secure, scalable, and always available.

-• Cloud management: A significant part of your job will likely involve deploying and managing cloud environments on platforms like AWS, Azure, or Google Cloud.
+• Cloud Management: A significant part of your job will likely involve deploying and managing cloud environments on platforms like AWS, Azure, or Google Cloud.
 Tasks might also include configuring and maintaining services, databases, and applications across multiple cloud environments.

 Some job listings might also refer to a specific platform or language you'll need to be familiar with, such as "AWS Cloud DevOps Engineer" or "DevOps Engineer with Python."